 - The German pharmaceutical market is the largest in Europe and the fourth largest in the world.
-The annual sales of medicinal products total more than EUR 34 billion (2013) and this figure continues to experience sustained growth (+5.4% in 2013 vs. previous year).
+The annual sales of medicinal products total more than EUR 41.5 (2017) and this figure continues to experience sustained growth (+5% in 2017 vs. previous year).

-- 920 pharmaceutical companies with more than 120,000 workers (2012) operate in Germany.
-In addition to globally successful enterprises, the industry is marked by more than 800 medium-sized businesses and young biotech companies.
+- 1170 pharmaceutical and biotechnology companies with more than 128,000 workers (2015) operate in Germany.
+In addition to globally successful enterprises, the industry composed of more than 800 medium-sized businesses and young biotech companies.

 |Indication areas (ATC-3)|